 Flying is the easiest and fastest way to get to the Gunnison Valley.
 The Gunnison-Crested Butte Regional Airport (GUC), located in Gunnison, is the closest airport to Crested Butte.
-Fly nonstop to Gunnison-Crested Butte (GUC) from Denver (DEN) and Houston (IAH) on United and from Dallas (DAL) on JSX (beginning June 30).
-JSX also offers same-plane through-flight service from Austin (AUS).
-Learn more about JSX’s hop-on jet service.
+Fly to Gunnison-Crested Butte from Denver, Houston, Dallas and Austin.
+Flights are available year-round.
+This site is updated to reflect the current and upcoming season’s flights.
+Browse flights to Gunnison-Crested Butte below.

 Schedule is subject to change without notice.